Maria Spanò

 Spanò was born in Naples, and initially trained under her father, Raffaele Spanò.
 She chose a variety of subjects, painting genre, landscapes, and history paintings.
-She also was well respected as a portraitist and painter of still lifes with flowers.
+She was also well respected as a portraitist and painter of still life with flowers.
 At the 1859 Exposition in Naples, she displayed a half-figure painting of a Peasant woman of Sorrento, garnering a silver medal of merit.
 At an Expositions della Promotrice of Naples, she exhibited A Confidence, acquired by the Pinacoteca of Capodimonte.
 She completed two canvases bought by the Provincial Council of Naples, depicting life-sized Two Peasants and Un cortile di campagna.
 In another exposition she displayed La villa Mays.
 Among other works, she completed Bice al castello di Rosate.